Samellenrider/CV/README.md

 #### Team work

-- Working on several group projects during Makers Academy, such as [MakersBnb](https://github.com/Samellenrider/Makersbnb2) (Team of 4),  [Acebook](https://github.com/Samellenrider/acebook-bluejuly2017) (Team of 17) and [Pokemon gyroscope game](https://github.com/Samellenrider/pokeball) (Team of 4), helped me developing my teamwork skills in a technical environment.
+- I developed my teamworking skills  in a technical environment by working on several group projects during [Makers Academy](http://www.makersacademy.com/), such as [MakersBnb](https://github.com/Samellenrider/Makersbnb2) (Team of 4),  [Acebook](https://github.com/Samellenrider/acebook-bluejuly2017) (Team of 17) and [Pokemon gyroscope game](https://github.com/Samellenrider/pokeball) (Team of 4).

-- Being a team member of the Solscape kitchen for four months trained me in keeping calm and doing perfect work under pressure.
+- I learned to keep calm and deliver perfect work under pressure by being a team member of the (Solscape)[http://www.solscape.co.nz] kitchen for four months.

 ####  Leadership
-- Through leading/taking part in school committees and acting as a mentor on school trips abroad taught me how to handle responsibilities for my work and others early in my life.
+- I got taught how to handle responsibilities for my work and others through leading/taking part in school committees and acting as a mentor on school trips abroad.

-- Working as a store manager/team leader in CH-Cafe Ravensburg presented me with the challenge of leading four employees as well as taking care of the interior.
+- I experienced leading and taking care of a team as well as my work place by working as a store manager/team leader in CH-Cafe Ravensburg.

 #### Teaching
-- Acting as a snowboard teacher at a young age taught me the ability to my skill to someone else.
+- I gained the ability to teach my skills to someone else by acting as a snowboard teacher at a young age.
 It taught me to use this ability on everyone regardless of their age, origin or gender.

 ## Education